temporalio/temporal-jumpstart/docs/foundations/Callers.md

 // Both refer to the SAME running Workflow
 ```

-**Use Cases**:
+**`UseExisting` Use Cases**:
 - **Retry safety**: Client code can safely retry start operations without creating duplicates
 - **Process deduplication**: Ensure only one instance of a business process runs (e.g., "process-invoice-INV001")
-- **Coordination**: Multiple services can independently try to start a Workflow, and all get connected to the same instance
+- **Coordination**: Multiple services can independently try to start a Workflow, and all get connected to the same instance.

+**BestPractices**:
+Ask whether you want to use `error` control flow to determine how to handle duplicated attempts for the same
+WorkflowID.
+If you prefer failing explicitly to allow the Caller to log and handle this condition variously,
+use `Fail`.
+If you want to silently resume the current Execution, prefer `UseExisting`.

 **Comparison with WorkflowIdReusePolicy**: